This section will cover different types of portal authentication for Microsoft Dynamics 365, including:

 2. In the code behind of your registration page, you need to add code to keep the Microsoft account token and create the new user once you have collected the information you want.

 if (InvitationCode == null || InvitedContact == null)

 // Add the Live ID variables that come from the authentication handler to hidden

 if (Request["live-id-action"] == "register")

-When you want to create an external facing portal which will be used by internal crm users where their crm is non IFD that will not be accessible externally and also will be used by external users it is recommended to use windows azure authentication so that for externals users no need to create and maintain new username names and passwords and they could use their crm account to authenticate to portal.
+When you want to create an external facing portal which will be used by internal CRM users where their CRM is non-IFD that will not be accessed externally and also will be used by external users it is recommended to use windows azure authentication so that for external users no need to create and maintain new username names and passwords and they could use their CRM account to authenticate to the portal.